When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Related Work

 \paragraph{Effects of Co-Writing with a Language Model}

-Previous work has considered the influence of language model writing assistants on the text that humans produce~\cite[e.g.,][]{Jakesch2023CoWriting, bhat-etal-2021-people, arnold2020predictive, padmakumar2024does, mirowski2023CoWriting, bhat2023interacting, arnold2018sentiment, buschek2021native, dhillon2024shaping}.
+Previous work has considered the influence of language model writing assistants on the text that humans produce~\cite[e.g.,][]{Jakesch2023CoWriting, bhat-etal-2021-people, arnold2020predictive, padmakumar2024does, mirowski2023CoWriting, bhat2023interacting, arnold2018sentiment, buschek2021native, dhillon2024shaping, agarwal2025suggestions}.

 \citet{arnold2018sentiment} and \citet{bhat-etal-2021-people,bhat2023interacting} consider how predictive text can bias the sentiment of users' writing.
 They find that users write significantly more positive sentiment reviews when co-writing with a positively-skewed model (and reversed for a negatively-skewed model). \citet{Jakesch2023CoWriting} find similar results in the context of argumentative essay writing.
-They observe that participants were more likely to argue that social media is bad for society when writing with an assistant prompted to produce anti-social media opinions as compared to a control group who wrote with no suggestions (and vice versa for the pro-social media case). \citet{dhillon2024shaping} similarly find that AI suggestions in co-writing can influence users' opinions, especially when the AI provides longer, paragraph-level suggestions. \citet{padmakumar2024does} also consider the context of argumentative writing, finding that writing with different language model assistants leads to measurably different levels of homogeneity in essays, depending on how diverse the suggestions are from the underlying models.
+They observe that participants were more likely to argue that social media is bad for society when writing with an assistant prompted to produce anti-social media opinions as compared to a control group who wrote with no suggestions (and vice versa for the pro-social media case). \citet{dhillon2024shaping} similarly find that AI suggestions in co-writing can influence users' opinions, especially when the AI provides longer, paragraph-level suggestions. \citet{padmakumar2024does} also consider the context of argumentative writing, finding that writing with different language model assistants leads to measurably different levels of homogeneity in essays, depending on how diverse the suggestions are from the underlying models. \citet{agarwal2025suggestions} further find that co-writing with an AI system can homogenize writing towards particularly toward Western cultural norms leading, for example, Indian authors use more generic or exoticized descriptions of Indian festivals and foods.

+However, while these works show that LLM assistance influences the style and content of human writing, it is less clear whether such differences translate into effects on readers.
+For instance, \citet{biswas2025mind} find that while prior experience using an LLM in a low-resource language affects their reliance on LLM suggestions when co-writing in English, these differences do not affect the downstream persuasiveness of co-written text.